DamianHr/ng-recruitment/README.md

 ##### Acceptance criteria:

 - Do not change the signature of the `filter()` function
-- The `filter()` function is only allowing data matching the following rules:
+- The `filter()` function is only returning data matching the following rules:
   - The population of the country is higher or equal to 20M people
   - The name of the country starts with one of the letters ['b', 'g', 'l']
 - The `filter()` function passes the tests present in `src/app/countries/countries.component.spec.ts`